U.S. Economic Overview

-What economic cycle are we in?
+Which phase of the economic cycle are we currently in?

 Gross Domestic Product

-Last update: Jul, 2025
+Last update: Aug, 2025

-Personal consumption expenditures increased 1.4%, compared with 0.5% in the first quarter of 2025, according to the advance estimate(Jul 30,2025:T1).
+Personal consumption expenditures increased by 1.6% in the second quarter of 2025, compared with 0.5% in the first quarter, according to the second estimate released on August 28, 2025 (T1).

-Gross private domestic investment was -15.6% in the second quarter of 2025, compared with 23.8% in the first quarter, according to the advance estimate(july 30,2025:T1).
-There was a 4.8% increased in equipment in the second quarter of 2025, compared to 23.7% in the first quarter.
+Gross private domestic investment declined by 13.8% in the second quarter of 2025, compared with an increased of 23.8% in the first quarter, according to the second estimate released on August 28, 2025 (T1).
+Equipment investment rose by 7.4% in the second quarter, compared to a 23.7% increased in the first quarter.

-Government consumption expenditures and gross investment was 0.4% in the second quarter of 2025, compared with -0.6% in the first quarter according to the advance estimate(July 30, 2025:T1),
+Government consumption expenditures and gross investment decreased by 0.2% in the second quarter of 2025, compared with a 0.6% decreased in the first quarter according to the second estimate released on August 28,2025 (T1).

-Personal saving was $1 trillion in the second quarter of 2025.
-The personal saving rate as a percentage of disposable personal income was 4.7% in the second quarter of 2025, compared with 4.3% in the first quarter according to the advance estimate(July 30, 2025:T8).
+Personal saving totaled $1 trillion in the second quarter of 2025.
+The personal saving rate, as a percentage of disposable personal income, was 4.6% in the second quarter, compared with 4.3% in the first quarter, according to the second estimate released on August 28, 2025 (T8).

 GPD for 2024

-In 2024, the real GDP increased 2.8 percent, compared with an increase of 2.9 percent in 2023, according to the third estimate(March 27, 2025).
-Drivers are consumer spending, investment, government spending, and exports.
+In 2024, real GDP increased by 2.8%, compared with a 2.9% increase in 2023, according to the third estimate released on March 27, 2025.
+The main contributors were consumer spending, investment, government expenditures, and exports.

 Source: Bureau of Economic Analysis